livewire/livewire/docs/validation.md

 By using `#[Rule]` attributes directly on Livewire properties, any time a network request is sent to update a property's value on the server, the provided validation rules will be applied.

 This means to provide a real-time validation experience for your users on a specific input, no extra backend work is required.
-The only thing that is required is using `wire:model.live` or `wire:model.blur` to tell Livewire to trigger network requests as the fields are filled out.
+The only thing that is required is using `wire:model.live` or `wire:model.blur` to instruct Livewire to trigger network requests as the fields are filled out.

 In the below example, `wire:model.lazy` has been added to the text input.
-This means that when a user has tabbed or clicked away from this field—after typing into it—a network request will be triggered with the updated value, and the validation rules will run:
+Now, when a user types in the field and then tabs or clicks away from the field, a network request will be triggered with the updated value and the validation rules will run:

 ```html
 <form wire:submit="save">